 Review your health insurance and make sure you’re only paying for what you actually need.

 18. Buy used goods

 Second-hand doesn’t need to mean lower quality either – sometimes second-hand goods can be the same quality as buying brand new.
-If you’re a university student, don’t make the rookie error of buying your textbooks brand new like I did at uni.
+If you’re a university student, don’t make the rookie error of buying all your textbooks brand new like I did at uni.

 Look at your institution’s second-hand bookshop or the Facebook group to find the textbooks you need.
 Once you’re done with them, you can resell them and make your money back.